APRashedAhmed/hierarchical-generalization/README.md

 ## Example Use-Cases

 The examples below will show pseudocode of how the task has been used previously, and therefore how it can be used going forward.
 For illustrative purposes, training curves of a multilayer perceptron (MLP) are shown, along with how to interpret the graphs.
 The MLP has `N_COLORS * N_SHAPES` input units, `100` hidden units, and `N_ACTIONS` output units.
-For all figures, the model is rerun `50` times with a random initialization.
+For all figures, the model is rerun `50` times with random initialization.

 ### Training and Testing on Phase Data